Hori-Ray/SLVP/README.md

 ## Introduction

 This is the official implementation for **Modeling the Selective and Lossy Nature of Visual Processing Bridges the Discrepancy in Non-Invasive Neural Decoding**.
+The manuscript will be accepted for publication in International Journal of Neural Systems 2026.
+If you find our paper and code interesting or useful, please cite our paper.
+Contact E-mail: sculyp02@163.com.

 Our work studies neural decoding from the perspective that human visual processing is inherently **selective and lossy**.
 Based on this motivation, the framework introduces an attention-weighted multi-level visual degradation strategy, contextual visual calibration, and a stability-preserving adaptive EEG encoder to improve the alignment between non-invasive neural signals and visual representations.